PGCE International Early Years

 This course is delivered online in English, through a series of videos, readings, webinars and online tutorials.
 There will be regular study tasks and group input tasks.

-As you engage with the course online, there will be regular opportunities to connect with your tutors and fellow students.
+As you engage with the course online, there will be regular opportunities to connect and share with your tutors and fellow students.

 We will organise students into groups, supported by a Study Tutor to share good practice and ideas, and to maintain the new professional connections and friendships you make through the course.